jpoon/vscode-typewriter/README.md

 A [Visual Studio Code](https://code.visualstudio.com/) extension that makes typewriter sounds as you type.

-You probably came either through my talk on VSCode.
-As this extension was my demo, you'll find a few shortcuts and things one might do differently in a real-world example.
+As this extension was my demo for a talk, you'll find a few shortcuts and things one might do differently in a real-world example.

 ## Known Issues